Workplace Bullying and Harassment: What Employees and Employers Should Know

 Understanding Harassment

 Harassment and bullying are terms that are often used interchangeably as both include the same unwanted behaviour.
-However, there is one significant difference, harassment is illegal.
+However, harassment has a specific legal meaning under the Equality Act 2010.

 The Equality Act 2010 lists nine characteristics that are protected under the law.
 These are: